saracarsanaro/genome-analysis/NGS_RNA.md

 An example ChIP-seq workflow might be: _FASTQ alignment with Bowtie or BWA_ to align to a reference -> _peak calling with MACS2 or SICER_ to output peaks to a BAM or WIG file.
 ### Single-Cell RNA-seq
+The goal of **Single-Cell RNA-seq** is to measure transcriptone expression in a cell.
+High throughput scRNA-seq can be used to sequence many single cells in parallel.
+The key